Breaking Out of the Payday Loan Trap

 The best way to break out of the payday loan trap is for borrowers to pay more against the loan.
 They can do this by cutting spending as much as possible while continuing to pay for necessities like rent, insurance, medical care and utilities.
 Falling behind on essentials just creates a new crisis.
 Those who are in debt to payday loan lenders can sell assets, use tax refunds or take on a second job to earn extra funds to pay off a loan more quickly.

-Applying for an Extended Payment Plan or EEP
+Requesting an Extended Payment Plan or EEP

 According to Yahoo Finance, those who have a high balance payday loan may be eligible for an EEP.
 This kind of plan gives borrowers more time to pay back a loan without accruing additional fees or interest.
 It also prevents the account from being turned over to collections.
 Borrowers who enter into this type of arrangement have the responsibility of paying the loan on time.

 To qualify for this option, the loan must be through a lender who is a part of the Consumer Financial Services Association of America or CFSA.
-Borrowers who need this type of payment plan must apply for it by the last business day before the due date of the loan.
+Borrowers who need this type of payment plan must request it by the last business day before the due date of the loan.
 A signed agreement is also required.

 How Do Payday Loans Work?